Parent Coaching Through Legal Situations

 This work is designed for parents who are:

-- Addressing parenting concerns raised during legal proceedings
+- Addressing parenting concerns raised during legal parenting situations or court proceedings

-Many parents come into this process feeling judged, defensive, or unsure of how to move forward.
+Many parents enter this process feeling judged, defensive, or unsure how to move forward.

-My role is to help you build the stability, clarity, and leadership your child needs — and that courts expect to see.
+My role is to help you build the stability, clarity, and leadership your child needs and that courts are looking for when they make decisions about families.

 What the Process Looks Like